 Georgian Bay's rugged eastern shore hides the remnants of communities that once thrived on lumber and fishing.

-Island Life and Abandonment
+Island Abandonment

-Many of the Thirty Thousand Islands were once seasonally or permanently inhabited.
-Fishing stations operated on remote islands, supporting small communities of fishermen and their families.
-When the commercial fishery declined in the twentieth century, most of these stations were abandoned.
+Many of the Thirty Thousand Islands were seasonally or permanently inhabited.
+Fishing stations supported small communities on remote islands.
+When the commercial fishery declined in the twentieth century, most stations were abandoned.
 Some islands also had logging operations, quarries, or summer resorts that have since been abandoned.

-Paddling the islands, you occasionally come across foundation walls, old docks, or the remains of buildings in various states of collapse.
-These sites are fascinating but fragile.
-The combination of harsh winters, wave action, and thin soil means that structures deteriorate quickly once they are no longer maintained.
+Paddling the islands, you occasionally come across foundation walls, old dock cribs, or buildings in various states of collapse.
+These sites are fragile.
+The combination of harsh winters, wave action, and thin soil over granite means structures deteriorate quickly once unmaintained.
+Leave No Trace principles are especially important here because these sites cannot absorb heavy visitor traffic.

 Shipwrecks